 One thing Katherine Barton and Julie Sabin agree on is their goal for expatriate spouses to take the lead in auditing their family’s relocation experience.
 She may not have driven the relocation in the first place but she is in a unique position to be able to define its outcome.

-Dovetail and Katherine Barton Coaching offer relocation and coaching services for expatriates moving to London and the South East.
+Katherine Barton Coaching and Dovetail offer relocation and coaching services for expatriates moving to London and the South East.
 Visit www.dovetailrelocation.com and http://www.katherinebarton.com/ to find out more about how they could help your relocation succeed.